 Hardwood Flooring Trends

-Hardwood floor, specifically, has long been one of the preferred flooring types for home owners.
-As it’s timeless, natural, comfortable and stylish, it adds value to real estate.
+Hardwood floors, specifically, have long been one of the preferred flooring types for home owners.
+It’s timeless, natural, comfortable, stylish and it also adds value to real estate.
 To create a whole new look or change the color palette, it can also be refinished.

 Like everything else in life, wood flooring is prone to trends.
 In this post we will discuss colors, textures, finishes, patterns and types of hardwood flooring.

 In the last decade, we have seen a high demand for grey hardwood flooring, and it doesn’t seem to be changing any time soon.
 However, it is evolving into a mixture of other colors.
 Even while grey blends are still on trend, greige is the new kid on the block.
 Rising in popularity, greige is a mix of grey and beige tones.

 The white wash finish is also a big one to consider.
 This lighter trend started on the West Coast and has extended across the country.
 It’s the perfect look for farmhouse style and coastal beach homes.
 It helps to make spaces look bigger, brighter and more relaxed.

 Heading into the dark and cool tones, these colors have become increasingly trendy.
 They tend to be really well received in larger spaces.
 This trend shies away from the warm color scheme of yellows, reds and oranges.
 In the cool tone family opposite of the dark colors, we have the light and natural tones that do not have yellowish hues.